 The Community Infrastructure regulations require any parish council in receipt of CIL monies to report on any income received and expenditure incurred during each financial year.
 Buckland Parish Council received CIL of £86.54 during the 2021/22 financial year and no expenditure has yet been incurred.
 CIL funds amounting to £5,379.71 at 31st March 2022 are held in a specific reserve.

 Exercise of Public Rights

-When Council met on 9th May 2022, it set the period for the exercise of public rights for the accounts for the year ending 31st March 2022 to commence on Monday 6th June 2022 and to end on Friday 15th July 2022 as detailed in this draft announcement (a copy of which will be displayed on the parish council notice board no later than Friday 3rd June 2022 and remain on display until Friday 15th July 2022).
+When Council met on 9th May 2022, it set the period for the exercise of public rights for the accounts for the year ending 31st March 2022 to commence on Monday 6th June 2022 and to end on Friday 15th July 2022 as detailed in this announcement.
 For more information please download the summary of electors rights with respect to Council accounts.

 Councillor responsibilities and members interest

 The Annual Meeting of Council was held on 9th May 2022 and the attached extract sets out the list of Councillor Responsibilities.
 A copy of the full minutes can be downloaded by visiting the Parish Council Meetings page of this website.
 A register of Members Interests is maintained by Mole Valley District Council (“MVDC”) and individual registers can be downloaded.

 Details of Public Land and building assets